Coding Quests

 return remaining <= 0 # True if we removed everything requested

-The UI mirrors the data structure: a grid of slot panels, each displaying the item icon and quantity.
+The UI mirrors the data: a grid of slot panels, each showing an icon and a quantity.

 GDScript